Bira/octopus-carnival/_drafts/lphr-scene-13.md

 org sheet from the last post and adding it to the end of this one with the right modifications.

-# [Player] Hocus' Fantasmagorium
+# [Player] Hocum's Fantasmagorium

 Rexus tells the group that translating the documents has left him with a strong conviction that his parents might still be alive.
-He knows the Archivists kept a hideout under an abandoned museum named Hocus' Fantasmagorium, and that among the things his mother had Urist deliver him was a small mithril key that he knows will open the way to the hideout.
+He knows the Archivists kept a hideout under an abandoned museum named Hocum's Fantasmagorium, and that among the things his mother had Urist deliver him was a small mithril key that he knows will open the way to the hideout.